2i2c-org/docs/admin/howto/environment/customize-image.md

    <registry>/<username>/<repo_name>:<git-commit-hash>
    ```

-e.g. `quay.io/jnywong/jupyter-scipy-xarray:739fec9705b1`, which you need to provide in the Section [Link custom image to your hub](#link-custom-image-to-your-hub).
+e.g. `quay.io/jnywong/jupyter-scipy-xarray:739fec9705b1`, which you need to provide in the Section {ref}`Link custom image to your hub<add-packages:link-custom-image>`.

+(add-packages:link-custom-image)=
 ## Link custom image to your hub

 1. Open a [2i2c support ticket](https://docs.2i2c.org/support/) to request an update to your hub with the new custom image.